P-muriuki/Customer_Analysis/README.md

 # Customer_Analysis
 Creating a customer analysis based on the customer data I have.
+I will be using excel for the pre processing, analysis and visualization.

 ## Meaning of the variables
 The Superstore Sales data provides sales data for a fictional retail company, including information on products, orders and customers.